azdavis/azdavis.net/posts/en/limitations-opportunity.md

 and so on.

-We would like to optimize our language server by incrementally updating its database of semantic knowledge about the code repository when a programmer modifies files.
-For instance, if a programmer just edits a single function's body, we can re-type-check just that function's body, since only that function's body has changed.
+We would like to optimize our language server by _incrementally_ updating its database of semantic knowledge about the code repository when a programmer modifies files.

+For instance, if a programmer edits just a single function's body, we would like to only re-typecheck just that function's body.
+If just a single function's body changed, not its type, then it shouldn't be possible for the well-typed-ness of other functions to change.

-Except this is _not_ true in Rust, as just discussed: the function body could contain an `impl` for another type declared elsewhere.
+Except this is _not_ true in Rust, as just discussed, because the function body could contain an `impl` for another type declared elsewhere.
+Then adding or removing `impl`s could cause methods to be added or removed for faraway types, which may be used in other functions.
 So applying this optimization for Rust is more difficult.

 ## Conclusion

 These examples illustrate that consciously choosing to add limitations can provide benefits, often in the form of increased performance.

 Conversely, removing limitations can in a sense _add_ limitations, in that we may no longer take advantage of the types of opportunities discussed here.

 [pl-cmu]: https://www.cs.cmu.edu/~rjsimmon/15312-s14/
 [language server]: https://microsoft.github.io/language-server-protocol/
 [rust-analyzer]: https://rust-analyzer.github.io
+[term]: /posts/lambda-cube